Lifecycle configuration elements - Amazon Simple Storage Service

 Filter element

-A Lifecycle rule can apply to all or a subset of objects in a bucket based on the <Filter> element that you specify in the Lifecycle rule.
+A S3 Lifecycle rule can apply to all or a subset of objects in a bucket based on the <Filter> element that you specify in the rule.

 You can filter objects by key prefix, object tags, or a combination of both (in which case Amazon S3 uses a logical AND to combine the filters).
-Consider the following examples:
+For examples and more information about filters see, Adding filters to Lifecycle rules.

 • Specifying a filter by using key prefixes – This example shows an S3 Lifecycle rule that applies to a subset of objects based on the key name prefix (logs/).
 For example, the Lifecycle rule applies to the objects logs/mylog.txt, logs/temp1.txt, and logs/test.txt.
 The rule does not apply to the object example.jpg.